apache/jena-site/source/documentation/fuseki2/fuseki-config-endpoint.md

 A GSP operation has `?default` or `?graph=`.

-Quads operations have no query string and a have a `Content-Type` for a data in a RDF triples or quads syntax.
+Quads operations are also provided by GSP endpoints when there is no query string and a have a `Content-Type` for a data in a RDF triples or quads syntax.

 So, for example "GET /dataset" is a request to get all the triples and quads in the